react-native-datetimepicker/datetimepicker/README.md

 ### `is24Hour` (`optional`, `Android only`)

-Allows to set the time picker to 24hour format.
+Allows changing of the time picker to a 24 hour format.

 ```js
 <RNDateTimePicker is24Hour={true} />